6 Types of Governance Explained: Meaning and Dimensions

-According to the World Bank’s document on “Governance and Development” (1992) that governance is considered a process by which the legitimized power had been exercised for the utilization of resources of a country for development but not growth.
+According to the World Bank’s document on “Governance and Development” (1992), governance is considered a process by which the legitimized power had been exercised for the utilization of resources of a country for development but not growth.

 The bank emphasized the reformation of the public sector from the government to governance.
 During this period, the term governance was distinct from the government, and it was associated with civil society actors.